 Trialling the feature

 The firm trialled Google Posts during the final US Republican party debate before the GOP Primaries began.
 In a blog post, Google revealed that political search interest climbs by 440% during a live televised debate.
-With Google Posts, candidates had the means to communicate with potential voters in real-time via the Google search results to capitalise on high debate search volumes.
+With Google Posts, candidates had the means to communicate with potential voters in real-time via the Google search results to capitalize on high debate search volumes.

 Explaining how this would aid candidates, Google said: “This experimental feature helps voters make more informed choices, and levels the playing field for candidates to share ideas and positions on issues they may not have had a chance to address during the debate.
 By publishing long-form text, photos and videos throughout the debate, campaigns can now give extended responses, answer questions they didn’t get a chance to on stage, and rebut their opponents.”